-- Recognizing and accepting feelings.
+- Recognising and accepting feelings.

 - Expressing feelings appropriately.

 - Building a positive outlook.

 - Developing coping skills.

 - Dealing with negative feelings.

 - Dealing with stressful life events.

-In addition to each seminar, the practitioner should allow time for preparing for the seminar and supervision.
-Please see the table below for an approximate delivery guideline time for each seminar.
+In addition to each seminar, the practitioner should allow time for preparation and supervision.
+Please see the table below for an approximate timeframe for delivering the programme.

 CONSULTATION TIME 11⁄2 hours

 PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK n/a

 TELEPHONE SUPPORT OR HOME VISIT n/a

-SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 11⁄2 hours
+SEMINAR PREPARATION AND POST- SEMINAR DEBRIEF/SUPERVISION 11⁄2 hours

 CASE NOTES AND REPORT WRITING n/a

 TOTAL TIME 3 hours per seminar

-An additional 2-3 minutes per family should be allowed for reviewing the Client Satisfaction Questionnaire (CSQ) at the end of the intervention.
+\An additional 2-3 minutes per family should be allowed for reviewing the Client Satisfaction Questionnaire (CSQ) at the end of the intervention.